 If your photocopier’s output tray isn’t large enough, it may have a tendency to overfill with printed documents.
 An overfilled output tray is likely to cause a paper jam that could hold up dozens of queued printing jobs.

 Paper tray capacity is a good indicator of whether or not a photocopier can handle your office printing demands.
-We recommend Toshiba’s E-studio range of photocopiers that can have additional output trays installed if need be.

 Your photocopier will have a hard drive to store all print jobs and faxes that come through.
 So your model has the potential to store gigabytes of sensitive company data.
 That’s why the data security measures of your photocopier should be just as important as any office computer.